 The less alcohol you drink, the lower the risk of cancer.
 No type of alcohol is better or worse than another, it is the alcohol itself that leads to the damage, regardless of whether it is in wine, beer or spirits.
 And drinking and smoking together are even worse for you.

+Every year, drinking too much alcohol causes 3% of cancers in the UK, around 11,900 cases.
 Not everyone who drinks alcohol will develop cancer.
 But on the whole, scientists have found that some cancers are more common in people who drink more alcohol than others.
-Every year, alcohol causes 4% of cancers in the UK, around 12,800 cases.

 Which is worse: binge drinking or spreading my drinking across the week?

 Research has looked mainly at the amount of alcohol people drink in total and the effect on cancer risk.
 Drinking alcohol increases the risk of cancer whether you drink it all in one go or a bit at a time.

 How much alcohol does it take to increase cancer risk?